UKHomeOffice/application-container-platform/docs/how-to-docs/drone-how-to.md

 - public
 - empty - no need to create a repo from a Dockerfile or link it to an existing repository

-Add your project to the UKHomeOffice Quay account and [submit a support request on the support portal for a new Quay robot][quay robot support request].
+Add your project to the UKHomeOffice Quay account and [submit a support request on the platform hub for a new Quay robot][quay robot support request].

 Add the step to publish the docker image to Quay in your Drone pipeline: